 Tokyo Daijingu 東京大神宮

-Tokyo Daijingu has lots of different deities which include; the ancestral deity of the Imperial Family and the tutelary deity of all the Japanese, the guardian deity of agriculture, industry, clothing, food and housing!
-With the divine power of these deities of creation and growth, a lot of people come to this shrine in order to get good fortune and luck for a happy marriage.
-Check the Shrine’s website for the main annual events held and the shrine and see if any overlap with your time in Japan.
+Tokyo Daijingu houses various deities, including the ancestral deity of the Imperial Family and the guardian deity of agriculture, industry, clothing, food, and housing.
+Many people visit this shrine to seek good fortune and luck for a happy marriage.
+Check the shrine’s website for annual events to see if any overlap with your time in Japan.

 Find out more about Tokyo Daijingu here on Google maps.

-This museum provides an environment where you can enjoy the universe from various perspectives.
-Experience an amazing, high-quality projection around the theatre with 11 metres in diameter, where you can “surround” and “look into” space videos.
-Most exhibitions are displayed in Japanese as well as in English, so visitors from overseas can enjoy the exhibit contents fully.
+This museum offers a unique experience of the universe from various perspectives.
+Enjoy high-quality projections around a theatre with an 11-metre diameter, allowing you to “surround” and “look into” space videos.
+Most exhibitions are displayed in both Japanese and English, so overseas visitors can fully enjoy the content.

 Find out more about TeNQTeNQ Space Museum here on Google maps.